|Fly High, A.J.|

 Great shooter, but since Smith bailed on all the millions of 3rd Gen owners by discontinuing parts for them, I'm kind of afraid to run it too much or too hard.
 If did do something unexpected and a part broke, I'm not sure I'd be able to get it fixed.

 That's it below, pictured with another icon of the early '90's firearms craze, the dreaded "Black Talon" deathray ammo.
-Actually, that line of rounds, including the 'Ranger SXT' ammo that replaced it in name only, weren't even that good at manstopping.
-Built to the FBi's shortsighted and political grandstanding post-Miami, they were built to penetrate like an ice pick going Warp 3.
-Which is why my agency dumped it after about 7 years of poor street result using both .45 ACP and 9mm.
+Actually, that line of ammo (including the 'Ranger SXT' ammo that replaced it in name only) weren't even really that good at manstopping.
+Built to the FBI's shortsighted, political, post-Miami grandstanding protocols, they were built to penetrate like an ice pick travelling Mach 3.
+Which is why my agency dumped it after about 7 years of poor street results, in both the 230 grain .45 ACP and 147 grain 9mm loadings.

-But as icons of 90's firearms lore, Smith & Wesson 3rd Gen's and Black Talon are pretty high up there IMHO, LOL!
+But as icons of 90's firearms lore, Smith & Wesson 3rd Gen's and Black Talon are pretty much at the top of that era's gunrag heap, LOL!

 "Just A Wild Eyed Texan On a Manhunt For The World's Most Perfect Chili Dog...."